FaustaAkbar/ServerThreadingShowcase/README.md

-# Jarkomfinal: Single-threading vs Multi-threading Server 🚀
+# ServerThreadingShowcase: Single-threading vs Multi-threading Server 🚀

 This repository contains a project that demonstrates the differences between a single-threading server and a multi-threading server.
 The project showcases how each server handles multiple client requests, focusing on performance, concurrency, and resource management.